 Advanced Placement courses are offered in a variety of subject areas.
 Advanced Placement courses are challenging and rigorous studies comparable to college-level work.
 They provide opportunities for students to take national exams and receive advanced placement in college, college credit, or both.

-Career and Completer Courses: Programs including Biomedical Science, Pre-engineering, Interactive Media Production and Curriculum for Agriculture Science Education are offered.
+Programs including Biomedical Science, Pre-engineering, Interactive Media Production and Curriculum for Agriculture Science Education are offered.
 Students completing the curriculum sequences may earn college credits.

-Dual Enrollment: Juniors and seniors may take courses at Chesapeake College.
+Juniors and seniors may take courses at Chesapeake College.
 Students earn both high school and college credits.
 Certain restrictions may apply.
 Program information is available from high school counselors.

 Each school implements a procedure consistent with Talbot County Public Schools’ guidelines for talent-spotting students.
 Multiple criteria are used, which include standardized test results, a variety of rating scales, and teacher and/or parent recommendations.
-Teachers and school-based grade level teams consisting of the school counselor, principal or designee review data each spring to determine student needs for the following school year.
-Students are assigned to cluster groups which are part of the heterogeneously-grouped classroom and provide an opportunity for students to work with others who have similar needs.
+Teachers and school-based grade-level teams consisting of the school counselor, principal or designee review data each spring to determine student needs for the following school year.
+Students are assigned to cluster groups that are part of the heterogeneously-grouped classroom and provide an opportunity for students to work with others who have similar needs.
 Students may be accelerated through total grade advancement, or by grade advancement for a specific subject.
 (See Board policy 9.31)